jpenanje/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task-7: Function to print half of a string
 Task-8: Function to print array elements
 Task-9: Function to copy a string to a destination
+Task-100: Function to convert a string to an integer